yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

     space-sync-endpoint="exceptionHandlingSpaceSynchronizationEndpoint"/>
 {% endhighlight %}

 With the above, we use the `SpaceSynchronizationEndpointExceptionHandler`, and wrap the `DefaultHibernateSpaceSynchronizationEndpoint` with it (and pass that to the space).
 On the `SpaceSynchronizationEndpointExceptionHandler`, we set our own implementation of the `ExceptionHandler`, to be called when there is an exception.
-With the `ExceptionHandler` you can decide what to do with the Exception: "swallow it", execute some logic, or rethrow it.
+With the `ExceptionHandler` you can decide what to do with the Exception: "swallow it", execute some logic, or re-throw it.

 {% warning title=It's critical to _test your persistence in the mirror_.%}

 A configured mirror will repeatedly try to store things in the DB.
 In the case on unrecoverable failure (imagine an invalid mapping or a constraint issue), this can cause the redo log to grow, eventually resulting in overflow of the redo to disk, and then, when the predefined disk capacity is exhausted, leading to a rejection of any non-read space operation (similar to how the memory manager works).
-The exception that clients will see in this case is RedologCapacityExceededException (which inherits from ResourceCapacityExceededException).
+The exception that clients will see in this case is `RedologCapacityExceededException` (which inherits from `ResourceCapacityExceededException`).

-The application can handle this by using the ExceptionHandler at the mirror EDS level.
+The application can handle this by using the `ExceptionHandler` at the mirror EDS level.
 It can count the number of consecutive failures returned from the DB and when a certain threshold is reached, log it somewhere and move on, for example.

 That said, the easiest thing to do is _test your persistence in the mirror_.
 {% endwarning %}

-# Mirror behavior with Distributed Transactions
+# Mirror Behavior with Distributed Transactions

-When using the Jini Distributed Transaction Manager and persisting data through the mirror service, each partition sends its transaction data to the Mirror on commit.
+When using the Distributed Transaction Manager and persisting data through the mirror service, each partition sends its transaction data to the Mirror on commit.
 The mirror service receives the replication messages in bulk from each partition that participated in the transaction.
-In order to keep data consistency when persisting the data, these bulks should to be consolidated at the mirror service.
+In order to keep database data consistent when persisting the data, these bulks should to be consolidated at the mirror service.

 This can be achieved by :

 1. Setting the following property in the mirror configuration: